Bespoke support from a computing Subject Matter Expert

 22 January 2020

-Steve Clarke, Senior Education Lead (Computing), introduces Subject Matter Experts, explains what their role is, and who is eligible for support.
+Steve Clarke, Senior Education Lead (Computing), introduces Subject Matter Experts and explains what their role is and who is eligible for support.

 Our School Engagement Programme aims to ensure all schools not yet delivering GCSE computer science, and those which are located in priority areas (primary and secondary schools in Local Authority Districts 5 and 6) can access support from a local Subject Matter Expert (SME).

-Schools and colleges that do not currently offer GCSE computer science or those that are at risk of dropping it* will receive a £1400 bursary once all actions in their agreed plan have been completed.
-This is in addition to bursaries that schools will receive for teachers completing the Computer Science Accelerator Programme, and/or other courses delivered by the NCCE.
+State schools and colleges that do not currently offer GCSE computer science or those that are at risk of dropping are eligible to receive funding for completing an action place.
+This is in addition to subsidies that schools will receive for teachers completing the Computer Science Accelerator programme, and/or other courses delivered by the NCCE.

 Elaine Jenkins, Headteacher at Maidenbower Junior School talks about working with a Subject Matter Expert: